Investing in Impact

 Conduct broad-based communications, community education, and advocacy efforts that advance the goal.

-Implement evidence-informed and evidence-based approaches to accomplish the goal.
+Implement community-led approaches to accomplish the goal.

 Pilot innovative approaches that potentially advance the goal.